secure-device-onboard/docs/docs/iot-platform-sdk/development-guide.md

 ## Rest Contracts between To0Scheduler (server) and OCS (client)

-An OCS implementation must, also, acta as a client to trigger TO0 for set of devices, by making the following request to To0Scheduler.
+An OCS implementation must, also, act as a client to trigger TO0 for set of devices, by making the following request to To0Scheduler.
 To0Scheduler accepts the request from OCS to initiate TO0 for the list of devices.

 | Operation                               | Description                                                  | Path/Query Parameters                    | Request Body  | Response Body |
 | ---------------------------------------:|:------------------------------------------------------------:|:----------------------------------------:|:-------------:|--------------:|